DylanMeeus/springboot_jwt_blog/_posts/2015-11-02-introduction-to-microservices-part-4-dependencies.markdown

 ---
 layout: post
-title: "Introduction to Microservices, Part 4: Dependencies and Data Sharing"
+title: "Intro to Microservices, Part 4: Dependencies and Data Sharing"
-description: "Learn the basics of dependency management and data sharing for microservice architectures"
+description: "Learn the basics of dependency management and data sharing for microservices architectures"
 date: 2015-11-07 10:00
 author:
   name: Sebastián Peyrott